Kove-W-O-Salter/tman/README.md

 ## CONTRIBUTING
 ### I would love to hear what you think.
-Any feedback or contributions will be examined and potentially accepted A.S.A.P.
-So feel free to open **issues** or **PR**s.
 ### I am not an experienced develper.
-I'm simply a high-school student with an enjoyment of coding and computer science.
-As such, I cannot guarentee the code quality of this repo.

 ## TODO
 - [X] File/directory restoration.